-Fun Facts and Things to Know for first Time Visitors to Ecuador
+Fun Facts and Things to Know for First Time Visitors to Ecuador

-Fun Facts and Things to Know for first Time Visitors to Ecuador
+Fun Facts and Things to Know for First Time Visitors to Ecuador

-by | Aug 3, 2024 | Ecuador | 0 comments
+by | Aug 3, 2024 | Ecuador | 1 comment

 Ecuador is one of the world’s most biodiverse countries.
 Located in South America it is home to the Andes mountains, the Amazon, the Galapagos Islands, multiple indigenous groups, the equator, great outdoor activities and some of the world’s most wild nature.